nicksnlp/lvrus_fst/README.md

 6. A working directory for the translation app.

 FUTURE IMPROVEMENTS:\
-7. Finalise the translation app, using flask and python.
+7. Combine the input and output of Russian and Lativan parsers/analysers, HFST with python code.
+8. Finalise HTML and flask translation app.